Indulge Your Inner Fashionista at the Finest

 Until then, here's a quick guide you can follow to help you find the right fit for your women's top in Durham:

-Need help measuring?
 Swing by Copper Penny and ask one of our friendly sales associates to help you out!
 While you're there, don't forget to check out our huge selection of women's tops in Durham, NC.

 Looking to take your style to the next level?
 You can also get in touch with a personal stylist directly from our website.
 With a personal stylist by your side, you can find stunning looks for specific occasions, using comfortable clothing in your favorite colors and cuts.
 Copper Penny is your one-stop-shop for fashionable, fun, fabulous designer clothing in Durham.
-But don't take our word for it – come see for yourself!
+But don't take our word for it's come see for yourself!

 Latest News in Durham, NC